-- The mask generation function is MGF1 defined by [RFC8017] Appendix B. - The salt length is equal to the length of the hash. - The specified hash algorithm is used to hash the input message, to create the salted hash, and for the mask generation.
+- The mask generation function is MGF1 defined by [RFC8017] Appendix B. - When creating a signature, the salt length is equal to the length of the hash, or the largest possible salt length for the algorithm and key size if that is smaller than the hash length. - When verifying a signature, any salt length permitted by the RSASSA-PSS signature algorithm is accepted. - The specified hash algorithm is used to hash the input message, to create the salted hash, and for the mask generation.